nayanprasad/truecaller-api/README.md

 - Rate limiting to prevent brute force attacks
 - Input validation using Zod
 - Helmet middleware for HTTP security headers

+## CI/CD Pipeline

+Note: _This project is not publicly available on GitHub and not hosted on a live server.
+The CI/CD pipeline is for demonstration purposes only._

+This project uses GitHub Actions for continuous integration and deployment:

+- **Continuous Integration**: Automated testing and code quality checks on each push
+- **Continuous Deployment**: Automated deployment to staging (main branch) and production (prod branch) environments
+- **Docker Integration**: Builds and pushes Docker images to Docker Hub
+- **EC2 Deployment**: Automatically deploys the latest image to EC2 instances

+The CI/CD pipeline ensures that code changes are automatically tested, built, and deployed to the appropriate environment.